tony-aw/tinycodet/README.md

 ignore.case) are available for all string-pattern-related functions, as well as all options from stringi (regex, fixed, boundary, charclass, coll).
 This package also allows integrating third-party parallel computing packages for some of its functions.
-Although this package has zero dependencies, it can run stringi functions, provided the user has the stringi R-package installed.

 ## Installation

-You can install the development version of tidyoperators like so:
+You can install `tidyoperators` from github like so:

 ``` r
 library(devtools)